Major, minor, and honors in Studio Art

 For Honors Majors, STUA 040 will count outside the Major for purposes of calculating the 20-course rule, since it serves as Senior Honors Study.
 It will be listed on the transcript not as STUA 040 but as Senior Honors Study.

 An Honors Minor in Studio Art will present to the honors examiners one studio preparation consisting of STUA 030 Senior Workshop I and STUA 040 Senior Workshop II.

-An Art Minor in Studio Art must meet the same course requirements as the course major in studio art (see page 2, Art Major).
+An Honors Minor in Studio Art must fulfill the requirements for the Course Major in studio art.

 During the Spring semester of the senior year a minor will write a 2500 word artist essay to be sent to the examiner, along with the relevant syllabi and slides for the two-credit preparation